Medically reviewed by Kristin Hall, FNP

 A few studies have also analyzed the effects of oral zinc supplements on acne, and shown promising results.

-Though research published in the International Journal of Research in Dermatology said low zinc levels were not found in patients with acne, taking 220mg of zinc sulphate twice daily increased zinc levels and “exponential” results were seen in acne severity as those levels rose.
+Though research published in the said low zinc levels were not found in patients with acne, taking 220mg of zinc sulphate twice daily increased zinc levels and “exponential” results were seen in acne severity as those levels rose.

 An older study (1977) compared oral zinc supplementation with vitamin A in the treatment of acne and found they both had similarly positive results, concluding supplementing with 135mg of zinc daily decreased the number of acne lesions significantly after four weeks, and continued to do so until the end of the 12-week study.